 Important aspects of network monitoring:

 Monitoring interval determines the frequency at which the network devices and its related metrics are polled to identify the performance and availability status.
-Setting up monitoring intervals can help to take the load off the network monitoring system and in turn, your resources.
+Setting up monitoring intervals can help to take the load off the network monitoring and reporting tools and in turn, your resources.
 The interval depends on the type of network device or parameter being monitored.
 Availability status of devices have to be monitored the least interval of time preferably every minute.
-CPU and Memory stats can be monitored once in every 5 minutes.
+CPU and memory stats can be monitored once in every 5 minutes.
 The monitoring interval for other metrics like Disk utilization can be extended and is sufficient if it is polled once every 15 minutes.
 Monitoring every device at the least interval will only add unnecessary load to the network and is not quite necessary.

 Configuring thresholds helps in proactively monitoring the resources and services running on servers and network devices.
 Each device can have an interval or threshold value set based on user preference and need.
 Multi-level threshold can assist in classifying and breaking down any fault encountered.
-Utilizing thresholds, alerts can also be raised before the device goes down or reaches critical condition.
+Utilizing thresholds, network monitoring alerts can be raised before the device goes down or reaches critical condition.

 Data becomes useful only when it is presented clearly to the right audience.
 It is important for IT administrators and users to know about critical metrics as soon as they log in.
-A network dashboard should provide an at-a-glance overview of the current status of your network, with critical metrics from routers, switches, firewalls, servers, services, application, URLs, printer, UPS and other Infrastructure devices.
+A network dashboard should provide an at-a-glance overview of the current status of your network, with critical metrics from routers, switches, firewalls, servers, services, application, URLs, printer, UPS and other infrastructure devices.
 Support for widgets to monitor the required specifics and real-time performance graphs can help administrators quickly troubleshoot problems and monitor devices remotely.

-What happens when your trusted network monitoring solution is running on a server that crashes or loses network connection?
-You will want to be alerted on this and also have the situation automatically remedied using a back-up/stand-by of another twin network monitor application installation.
+What happens when your trusted network monitoring tool is running on a server that crashes or loses network connection?
+You will want to be alerted on this and also have the situation automatically remedied using a back-up/stand-by of another twin real-time network monitor application installation.
 High availability refers to the continuous availability of a monitoring system.
 Every single network incident - device sickness, unhealthy bandwidth levels, DoS attacks etc., should be immediately brought to your notice so that counter-measures can be taken immediately.